 Tea Facts.
 The cultivar is Mei Zhan, a traditional oolong varietal cultivated for hundreds of years throughout China.
-Cultivar is intensively farmed in mountain areas of Fujian Province.
-Farm is located in the mountain range along the seacoast near the city of Fuzhou
+Cultivars are intensively farmed in mountain areas of Fujian Province.
+Harvested the first week of April 2025.

 Tasting Notes.
 The taste is naturally sweet and lush.
-The flavor is light stone fruit.
+The flavor is light stone fruit with a floral note.
 Think ambrosial and refreshing.
+The leaves will steep multiple times.

 Brewing Suggestions.
-A teaspoon of leaf for 6-8 ounces of water.
+A teaspoon of leaf for every 6-8 ounces of water.
 Use water temperature of 195-205 F. Steep for 2 minutes and taste.
-Tea is made to sweet notes so a longer steep time will bring forward more flavor, not pungency.
-Will yield multiple steeps given its large leaves.
+Tea is made with sweet notes so a longer steep time will bring forward more flavor, not pungency.

 OOLONG TEA